MrSydar/apiserver-example/README.md

 After standard JWT verification (HS256 signing algorithm), the custom middleware is used to associate user with existing account resource stored in the database by an email value provided in the token.
 If there's no account resource that could be associated, the new one is created.
-Finally, an account identifier is put into the request context, so api server could use this value to allow, restrict and filter resources, which belong to the user.
+Finally, an account identifier is put into the request context, so API server could use this value to allow, restrict and filter resources, which belong to the user.

+For this example, there is a `notes` resource which could belong only to one user.

 ## How to run